kartik-v/yii2-widget-colorinput/README.md

 The ColorInput widget is an advanced ColorPicker input styled for Bootstrap.
 It uses a combination of the HTML5 color input and/or the [JQuery Spectrum Plugin](http://bgrins.github.io/spectrum) for rendering the color picker.
 You can use the Native HTML5 color input by setting the `useNative` option to `true`.
 Else, the Spectrum plugin polyfills for unsupported browser versions.

-* Specially styled for Bootstrap 3.0 with customizable caption showing the output of the control.
+* Specially styled for Bootstrap 3.x and 4.x with customizable caption showing the output of the control.
 * Ability to prepend and append addons.
 * Allow the input to be changed both via the control or the text box.
 * The Spectrum plugin automatically polyfills the `HTML5 color input` for unsupported browser versions.